lenesk/sokolova.dk/danish-adjectives-part-1-in -front-of-the-noun-in-the-singular-indefinite.md

 As mentioned above, t-matching happens in most cases, but not always, because not all the adjectives are technically able to make the t-matching due to their initial form and phonetic regularities in the language.

 See the example for the adjective *flot* (=excellent/gorgeous):
-*et flot resultat* = an excellent result
+> *et flot resultat* = an excellent result
-*et flot præstation* = an excellent performance
+> *et flot præstation* = an excellent performance

 The adjective *flot* will behave similarly with *et resultat* and *en præstation*, even though the two nouns belong to different grammatical genders.
 The adjective *flot* already ends in -t in its initial form, so no t-matching is possible.
 Due to Danish phonetic rules, the word cannot end in a double consonant letter having no vowel afterwards.
 So to say *et flott* resultat*, would be logically correct according to the rule but is wrong in language usage.
-However, the case is different with 'fuld', as it ends in two different consonants, so -t adding is possible.
+However, the case is different with 'fuld', as it ends in two different consonants, so t-adding is possible.

-*et fuldt hus* = a full house
+> *et fuldt hus* = a full house
-*et fuldt glas* = a full glass
+> *et fuldt glas* = a full glass

 Other cases then -t matching is not possible, is then the initial dictionary form of the adjective ends in -e:
-*en moderne lejlighed* = a modern flat
+> *en moderne lejlighed* = a modern flat
-*et moderne hus* = a modern house
+> *et moderne hus* = a modern house

-*en stille landsby* = a quite village
+> *en stille landsby* = a quite village
-*et stille område* = a quite area/neighbourhood;
+> *et stille område* = a quite area/neighbourhood;

 and in -sk/-s
-*en gammeldags tradition* = a old-fashioned tradition *et gammeldags komfur* = an old-fashioned stove
+> *en gammeldags tradition* = a old-fashioned tradition
+> *et gammeldags komfur* = an old-fashioned stove

-*en fælles stue* = a common/shared room
+> *en fælles stue* = a common/shared room
-*et fælles projekt* = a common projcet
+> *et fælles projekt* = a common projcet

 ## How to predict the behaviour of the adjective?
 It is not possible to remember all the adjectives and all their peculiarities.